AtlasOfLivingAustralia/galah-R/README.md

 ## Citing the package

 Please cite `galah`.
-To generate a citation for the package version you are using, you can run:
+To generate a citation for the package version you are using, you can run

 ``` r
 citation(package = "galah")